lthms/soap.coffee-lthms/site/posts/ColorlessThemes-0.2.md

 theme or not.
 As of now, `nordless-theme` and `lavenderless-theme` have been updated accordingly, and [they appear on Peach Melpa](https://peach-melpa.org/themes/lavenderless-theme/variants/lavenderless).
-Their loading can also be defered using the `:defer`{.lisp} keyword of the `use-package`{.lisp} macro.
+Their loading can also be deferred using the `:defer`{.lisp} keyword of the `use-package`{.lisp} macro.

 if you happen to be a user of `colorless-themes`, feel free to shoot an email!